james-door/cv/src/personalProjectsMarkup/website.md

     overflow: auto;
 }
 ```
 Unlike the navigation column I want the dark mode button to be present regardless of the type of display and window size.
 Equivalently to the navigation bar the dark mode button also has a relative position.
 To avoid the dark mode button overlapping with the rest of the body I added padding to the `css•content-column` calculated from the size of the dark mode button as discussed in the [body text](#Body%20text) section.
 However, for narrower viewports, the padding required for the full-sized button does not leave sufficient space for the text.
-At css•max-width: 650px, the media query below changes the dark mode button, halving its width and, as a result, quartering the padding required.
+At `css•max-width`: 650px, the media query below changes the dark mode button, halving its width and, as a result, quartering the padding required.

 ```CSS {numberLines: 252,filePath:{path:'cv/src/styles/global.css',link:'https://github.com/james-door/cv/blob/main/src/styles/global.css'}}
  @media (max-width: 650px) {